invisibleXML/ixml/misc/pragmas.md

   that information; we specify this only out of an abundance of caution.)

-* Pragmas applicable to the grammar as a whole appear the first rule.
+* Pragmas applicable to the grammar as a whole appear before the first rule.

 F and V are the same in this regard.